Wilcock observes that we have in this chapter three stories from Jesus’ early life:

 (Green, Illustrations for Biblical Preaching, slightly adapted)

 Shepherds living out in the fields nearby – We do not know, of course, at what time of the year our Lord was born.
-It has often been said that Jesus cannot have been born during the winter, because the Jews did not usually keep flocks in fields in winter.
+It has often been said that Jesus cannot have been born during the winter, because the Jews did not usually keep flocks in fields in winter (they would normally be kept outside between April and November).

 It has sometimes been thoughts the shepherds were a despised class; but, according to Bock, this was not so until later times.
 But the scene does show that God reveals himself and his plans to ordinary people.
 ‘Those “on whom God’s favor rests” include those whose claim to fame may be nothing more than that they wake up each day and pursue a living in service to God.’